fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/I2CExamples/TwoWayExample/README.md

 ### PeripheralTwoWayPJON

-The peripheral workS in the context of PJON.
+The peripheral works in the context of PJON.
 I have removed the delay from loop().

 I have still to test how it works with PJON.